Please enter your name, email and zip code below to sign up!

 Dr. Jack Anderson is a clinical psychologist serving as consultant and Director for the Officer Care and Development department at THQ.
 He has been a California State Licensed Psychologist since 1987 and is a soldier (member) of the Pasadena Tabernacle corps (church).
 Jack has ministry degrees from Asbury Seminary (MDiv) and Princeton Seminary (ThM), and earned his doctorate in Clinical Psychology at Fuller Theological Seminary (PhD).
 His consultation includes working with individuals, families and groups in integrating psychological health with Christian beliefs and ministry.
 In addition to his primary work with the Army, he provides member care and consultation with mission organizations positioned in several Asian countries.
 He also conducts psychological evaluations for ministry candidates in several denominations.
 He considers his therapeutic orientation to be in the realms of Positive Psychology, Cognitive Behavioral Psychology and Existential Psychology.
 Jack is married to Barbara, a recently retired nurse manager at UCLA.
 They have two adult daughters, Laura and Julia, and four grandchildren.

-Dr. Andrew Barton
+Dr. Andrew Barton (Board Chair)

 Mr. Henry Bazak